ED: The following ‘Chicago Seven’ 1978 chapters

 “Haven’t done one.
 That what you have there?”

 Given the CU snail-mail forwarding snafu, and that I’d just received my official laminated hack license downtown, the timing couldn’t have been better for discovering the release and remuneration of a Loop-to-airport taxi run.
-It mainly involved circuiting the hotels, Ambassadors and Allerton to the Palmer House, Sheraton to the Conrad Hilton, Pick-Congress and Blackstone, cab lining for distracted or disoriented departers with valises, overnight bags, unwieldy suitcases and steamer trunks.
-I soon bagged this trip near Water Tower Place, a London Fog Maincoated, trimly bearded junior exec with leather attache and matching portfolio case in hand.
+It mainly involved circuiting the hotels, Ambassadors to the Palmer House, Sheraton to the Conrad Hilton and Blackstone, cab lining for distracted or disoriented departees with valises, overnight bags, unwieldy suitcases and steamer trunks.
+I soon bagged this trip near Water Tower Place, a London Fog Maincoated, trimly bearded junior exec with leather attaché and matching portfolio case in hand.

 O’Hare, he said through the shield window, checking his Accutron wristwatch, United terminal, and step on it.
 Which I did, gunning the Checker out W. Ontario onto the plowed and salted Kennedy, beating the rush by a good hour or so, cutting over into the express lanes for added breathing room.

-Who cared that the Superba’s front end shimmied, wipers smeared, heater died miles ago and frigid headwinds tunneled through every crack, seam and drawer 3173’s cigarette-burned dashboard gave vent?
-The meter spun on like a one-armed bandit, and I could gather from the rearview mirror that my load was flipping through a spiral binder, seemingly confident that we would make his flight with cocktail time to spare.
-So occupied was he that little was said until out beyond the Edens junction, near Rosemont, where I asked if he was in the ad game, and how someone like me might do the same.
+Who cared that the Superba’s front end shimmied, wipers smeared, heater died miles ago and frigid headwinds tunneled through every crack and seam in 3173’s cigarette-burned dashboard—for its meter spun on like a one-armed bandit.
+I could gather from the rearview mirror that my load was flipping through a spiral binder.
+So occupied was he that little was said until out well beyond the Edens junction, near Rosemont, where I asked if he was in the ad game, and how someone like me might do the same.

-“Just storyboards for a spot we’re shooting,” he said, scratching his jowl, turning a page full of small, compted-up TV screens.
-“For Motorola, that’s why I’m off to L.A.”
+“Yeah, just proofing storyboards for a spot we’re shooting,” he said, scratching his jowl, turning a page full of small, compted-up TV screens.
+“That’s why I’m off to L.A.”

 “California, huh?
 Sounds…great,” I nodded into my mirror, green eyeing his black lamb’s wool turtleneck and herringbone sport coat underneath that unbuckled trench.
 Lots of bushy hair, shagged out; he looked to be about my age.
 “Nice work if you can get it.
 You’re a…”

 “Art director, J. Walter.
-And you can get it if you rise and shine.
-But not without a killer book…”
+And you can get it, but not without a killer book…”

 “Of art?
 I dunno about that…” I wheeled into O’Hare’s departure lanes.